Experts believe emotional abuse is a major issue in Canadian sports

 "It's shocking what coaches in particular can get away with in sport that we would never allow our kids' teachers to engage in," Kerr said.
 "Parents would be called on the carpet if they demonstrated these practices, bosses would be in trouble, and yet we allow coaches to treat young people this way."

-In a study of 3,760 Canadian coaches, 78 per cent reported witnessing emotional abuse.
+In a study of 3,760 Canadian coaches by Kerr and fellow University of Toronto professor Ashley Stirling, 78 per cent reported witnessing emotional abuse.

 This type of abuse, said Kerr, can occur in numerous forms, including derogatory comments, constant yelling, manipulation of attention and support, or the use of exercise as punishment.